+Commitments in the regular portfolio have a distinct geographic concentration to Sweden.
 The commitments in the regular portfolio are distributed across a large number of countries, which is mainly attributable to the export credit guarantees issued by EKN and the central government's commitments with international financial institutions.
-To a certain extent, the geographic distribution reduces the risk of large losses.
-Chart 2 shows the portfolio's composition in terms of geographic regions, with 2018 figures in parentheses.
+Chart 2 shows the portfolio's composition in terms of geographic regions, with 2019 figures in parentheses.

-The multi-regional category includes callable capital commitments to international financial institutions.
+1The multi-regional category includes callable capital commitments to international financial institutions.
 The common denominator of the commitments in this category is that they contribute to the geographic distribution of the portfolio.

 The categories correspond to those used by Moody's to analyse geographic concentrations in the structured products.
-Moody's (2015).
 Moody's Approach to Rating Corporate Synthetic Collateralised Debt Obligations.
-Exhibit 9: Classification of Countries by Contagion Region.
-Figures in parentheses refer to 2018.
+Exhibit 9: Classification of Countries by Contagion Region (2015).
+Figures in parentheses refer to 2019.
 Data From EKN, Sida, CSN, Boverket, the Debt Office and the Government Offices.